Introduction

 follows is a list of recommended reading.
 These texts are primarily suggested to assist you with the identification of

 mammals, mammal tracks, birds, insects and trees.
-You'll also find them invaluable when guiding.
+You'll also find them invaluable when managing a reserve.

-Mammal Guide: Field Guide to Mammals of Southern Africa - Chris and Tilde Stuart.
+Field Guide to Mammals of Southern Africa: Chris and Tilde Stuart.

-Mammal Tracks Guide: A photographic guide to Tracks and Tracking in S.Africa - Liebenberg
+A photographic guide to Tracks and Tracking in SA: Liebenberg

 |